coolbluealan/ncmatholy.github.io/about.md

 He is famous for rederiving the circumcenter of a right triangle in his (correct) in-contest solution to [USAMO 2024/5](https://aops.com/community/p30227196), which just so happened to qualify him for the Math Olympiad Summer Program.
 Aaron enjoys playing tennis and piano.

+### Jordan Lefkowitz, Test Solver

+Jordan Lefkowitz is a college freshman from Connecticut and attends the Massachusetts Institute of Technology.
+You may have heard of him before.
+(Hint: he competed at the International Math Olympiad.)

 ### Alex Liu, Test Solver

 Alex is a sophomore from Cary, NC and attends Green Level High School.